 The Board generally meets a minimum of four times per year, at least every quarter.
 The independent directors regularly meet in-camera, without management present, during each Board and Committee meeting.
 The Audit Committee meets at least four times per year.
 The Nominating and Corporate Governance Committee (the "NCGC"), Compensation Committee and the Corporate Responsibility & Technical Committee meet as deemed necessary.
 The frequency of the meetings and the nature of the meeting agendas are dependent upon the nature of the business and affairs that the Corporation faces from time to time.
-During the year ended December 31, 2019, the Board held ten meetings, the Audit Committee held five meetings, the Corporate Responsibility & Technical Committee held four meetings, the Special Opportunities Committee held two meetings, the NCGC held one meeting, and the Compensation Committee held two meetings.
+During the year ended December 31, 2020, the Board held eleven meetings, the Audit Committee held five meetings, the Corporate Responsibility & Technical Committee held four meetings, the Special Opportunities Committee held five meetings, the NCGC held two meetings, and the Compensation Committee held two meetings.
+The Board also appointed a Special Committee to review the Otis transaction, which held two meetings in the 2020 fiscal year.